Table of Contents

 Stress Management requires a new strategy.

-Normally, you associate stress with mental stressors such as jobs, relationships, financial problems, and so on, or physical stressors such as disease, colds, broken bones, etc. However, you may not realize that toxins, such as heavy metals or chemical toxins can also create or contribute toward further nutritional imbalances that increase your stress levels.
+Normally, you associate stress with mental stressors such as jobs, relationships, financial problems, and so on, or physical stressors such as disease, colds, broken bones, heavy exercise, etc.

 Your body responds to an attack from any toxin in the same manner as a mental or physical attack.
 This is why it is important to know your nutritional status.